Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

 So any gateway placed on this `ManagedCluster` targeted by this DNSPolicy will get an A record with a weight of 20

-### TTLs

-Within the DNSPolicy, there will be a TTL section, this translates directly to the TTL applied to the DNS record.
-This will be used by the DNSPolicy controller when updating and creating a DNSRecord.